How to Market Community Events Online

 Get people to share the event

-On the topic of social proof, word of mouth is extremely powerful when it comes to getting people to invest in your event, product or brand.
+On the topic of social proof, word of mouth is extremely powerful when it comes to getting people to invest in your event, product, or brand.
 After all, it’s been proven that 92% of people will buy based on family/friends over a brand.

 But how do you actually get people talking about your brand or event?

-Some ideas include prompting people once signing up to share a graphic you’ve created and sent to them, encouraging them to use a branded hashtag, post photo of their ticket, share a selfie with a branded filter advertising that they’re an attendee –anything!
+Some ideas include prompting people once signing up to share a graphic you’ve created and sent to them, encouraging them to use a branded hashtag, post a photo of their ticket, share a selfie with a branded filter advertising that they’re an attendee –anything!

 But here’s what will make it even better: turning it into an exchange of value.